Raja Bazaar

 Raja Bazaar (Urdu: راجہ بازار) is the primary commercial, residential hub, as well as the main shopping area and a union council of Rawalpindi.

 Located near the Fawara Chowk, Raja Bazaar is commonly considered the heart of Rawalpindi city, it features key business and commercial centers, branches of major banks, and large residential areas dating back to the British colonial era.
 Several important roads converge at Raja Bazaar, including Trunk Bazaar, Liaquat Road, Moti Bazaar, Bhabra Bazar, Namak Mandi, and Narankari Bazaar.

 Historical background

 The area is home to historic residential and commercial buildings from the British era, with narrow streets characteristic of its old architecture.
 Raja Bazaar encompasses a variety of smaller markets and bazaars, such as Kapra Bazaar, Lakkar Bazaar, Masala Bazaar, Sarafa Bazaar, Urdu Bazaar and Sabzi Mandi.
 Additionally, it houses an Rawalpindi Development Authority parking plaza at its centre for convenience.
 More than 2500 shops in Raja Bazaar are source of employment for thousands of workers.

 "Raja Bazar hosts millions of customers locally and from Azad Kashmir, GB (Gilgit-Baltistan) and KP (Khyber Pakhtunkhwa) for being a 'one-stop market' providing multiple facilities of business, logistics, banking, currency exchangers, hotels, restaurants...

 "Around 50% of shops have been converted into small plazas and joint markets after joining close by shops together making Raja Bazar the largest wholesale market of the city".

+Demographics

+Social groups

+Main ethnic groups in the area are Gujjar, Gakhar, Sheikh, and Janjua.